fjbo-net/coralsite/README.md

-# PHP Package Boilerplate
+# CoralSite
- Boilerplate for PHP module projects (for publishing).
+FJBO CoralSite is an Object-Oriented headless templating and content management system for PHP websites.